misc-courses/web-cs105-f24/content/lectures/lecture1-jsintro.md

 specification.
 That is not necessarily true for newer features (newer than ES6) or older browsers.

-We will also learn about and use tools, such as [transpilers](https://babeljs.io) and polyfills, which mitigate compatibility problem enabling us to write to a single modern standard (ES6).
+We will also be using tools, such as [transpilers](https://babeljs.io) and polyfills, which mitigate compatibility problem enabling us to write to a single modern standard (ES6).